rortian/jung2/README.txt

 source in '/where/it/is/jung2/jung-api'
 and name that project 'jung-api'.

-If you previously ran mvn eclipse:eclipse at the jung2 directory level, then the projects will already reference the other projects they depend on (instead of the jar from those projects).
+Because you previously ran mvn eclipse:eclipse at the jung2 directory level, then the projects will already reference the other projects they depend on (instead of the jar from those projects).